Aliocha Schneider: Personal life

 He was born as one of five sons in an acting family.
 Their father, Jean-Claude Schneider, was an actor, and mother Isabella was a model.
 His younger brother, Vassili Schneider, and three older brothers, Vadim, Volodia (also a drummer), and Niels Schneider, are also actors.His paternal grandmother was a Russian Jewish immigrant to France, who came with her family as a child when they fled the Russian Revolution in 1920.

 In September 2003, his eldest brother, actor Vadim Schneider, died alongside his co-star Jaclyn Linetsky in a road accident while driving to the filming of an episode of 15/Love.
 Their minivan lost control and collided with oncoming traffic.
 Both were 17 years old.

-Schneider has been in a relationship with singer Charlotte Cardin for seven years.